ttlew/conversation/tutorial.md

 Before you begin, complete the [Getting Started tutorial](getting-started.html).

-You will use the Conversation tutorial workspace that you created, and add nodes to the simple dialog that you built as part of the getting started exercise.
+You will use the {{site.data.keyword.conversationshort}} tutorial workspace that you created, and add nodes to the simple dialog that you built as part of the getting started exercise.

 ## Step 1: Add intents and examples
 {: #intents}

 Add an intent on the Intents tab.
 An intent is the purpose or goal expressed in user input.

-1. On the Intents page of the Conversation tutorial workspace, click **Add intent**.
+1. On the Intents page of the {{site.data.keyword.conversationshort}} tutorial workspace, click **Add intent**.
 1. Add the following intent name, and then click **Create intent**:

     ```